List of alien races in DC Comics: H'od

 The H'od are 'would be' galactic conquerors.

+H'lvenites

+The H'lvenites are a race of rodent-like aliens from the planet H'lven.
+Ch'p and B'Dg of the Green Lantern Corps are H'lvenites.

 H'San Natall

 The H'San Natall Empire is the home of a powerful warrior race, which forced a group of captive Psion scientists to create superhuman hybrids of the human and H'San Natall races.
-These four hybrid children later joined the Teen Titans.
+These four hybrid children - Cody Driscoll, Toni Monetti, Isaiah Crockett, and Audrey Spears - later join the Teen Titans.

 H'tros

 The H'tros are a mechanical race who seeks destruction of all organic life, and aided the Cyborg Superman in capturing Superman.

 Halla's

-The Halla's are a race of green-skinned aliens from Sector 2814, they wore purple and black uniforms with no insignia.
-The Halla's served as enforcers for the Oans in the transition period between the Manhunters and the Green Lantern Corps.
-Instead of power rings the Halla's were given the stun guns and power batteries of the Manhunters.
+The Halla's are a race of green-skinned aliens from Sector 2814 who served as enforcers for the Oans in the transition period between the Manhunters and the Green Lantern Corps.
+Instead of power rings, the Halla's were given the former group's stun guns and power batteries.

 Havanians

-The Havanians of Havania consists of two races, the angelic upper class and the frog-like lower class.
+The Havanians of Havania consists of two races, the angel-like upper class and the frog-like lower class.
 Bleez of the Red Lantern Corps is a Havanian.